 The majority of the 20 holdouts came from largely safe districts (with the exception of Rep. Lauren Boebert (R-CO) who won by a razor-thin margin), giving them the power to flex their muscle, to the consternation of their more staid colleagues who find them capricious rebels without a cause.

 Dubbed by CNN news anchors as the “Mega-Maga Caucus” and “Chaos Caucus,” they are all loyalists of former president and 2024 candidate Donald Trump and had voted to reject the outcome of the 2020 presidential elections.
-Yet, their anti-establishment fire to burn the House down, so to speak, was perhaps best captured in three dramatic moments: the rejection of Trump’s endorsement of McCarthy rejected by a stalwart Trump supporter Gaetz; the equally public rejection of his call to Boebert; and the image of Republican Rep. Marjorie Taylor Green extending a phone to a holdout colleague, with the initials “DT” on it, presumably to reference Donald Trump, which was also ignored.
+Yet, their anti-establishment fire to burn the House down, so to speak, was perhaps best captured in three dramatic moments: the defeat of Trump’s endorsement of McCarthy rejected by a stalwart Trump supporter Gaetz; the equally public rejection of his call to Boebert; and the image of Republican Rep. Marjorie Taylor Green extending a phone to a holdout colleague, with the initials “DT” on it, presumably to reference Donald Trump, which was also ignored.

 The same rebellious trendline has also manifested over the past two years among the far-left progressive flank of the Democratic party.
 The difference in last week’s McCarthy brouhaha, as Washington Post columnist E.J.
 Dionne pointed out, was far-left progressives showed an equally stubborn, staunch unity in backing Rep. Hakeem Jeffries (D-NY) for minority leader, demonstrating their willingness in this instance to be team players, even though they have in the past inflicted their own brand of pain on former House Speaker Nancy Pelosi (D-Ca) and other leaders.